-This article was originally published on May 23rd, in the middle of the pandemic lockdown.
-However, its content remains just as relevant today and discusses what may be our society's biggest challenge going forward: balancing our need for a healthy economic system that benefits everyone equitably and the environmental "tragedies of the commons" that we are witnessing, increasingly, everywhere around the world.
+I'm republishing this article on the anniversary of its publication in 2020, amidst the first pandemic lockdown.
+Its content remains as relevant today as it was then.
+It discusses our society's biggest challenge going forward: balancing the needs of our capitalist economic system with the environmental "tragedies of the commons" that we are witnessing, increasingly, everywhere around the world on a daily basis.

 “When the tide goes out, you get to see who’s been swimming naked” ~ Warren Buffett